higayasuo/noble-curves-extended/README.md

 **Returns:**

-- A curve instance with the same API as the corresponding `@noble/curves` curve.
+- A curve instance with the same API as the corresponding `@noble/curves` curve, and the following additional properties:
+  - `curveName`: The name of the curve.
+  - `toJwkPublicKey(publicKey: Uint8Array): Jwk`: Converts a public key to a JWK object.
+  - `toJwkPrivateKey(privateKey: Uint8Array): Jwk`: Converts a private key to a JWK object.

 **Example:**